puppetlabs/puppet-docs/source/puppet/5.0/dirs_vardir.markdown

 ---
 layout: default
-title: "Directories: The cache directory (vardir)"
+title: "Directories: The cache directory (`vardir`)"
 ---

 [confdir]: ./dirs_confdir.html
 [config_ref]: ./configuration.html
 [puppetserver_conf]: {{puppetserver}}/config_file_puppetserver.html

-Puppet's cache directory, sometimes called `vardir`, contains **dynamic and/or growing data** that Puppet creates automatically in the course of its normal operations.
-Some of this data can be mined for interesting analysis, or to integrate other tools with Puppet; other parts are just infrastructure and should be ignored by most or all users.
+Puppet's cache directory, sometimes called `vardir`, contains dynamic or growing data that Puppet creates in the course of its normal operations.
+Some of this data can be mined for interesting analysis, or to integrate other tools with Puppet.
+Other parts are just infrastructure and can be ignored.

+{:.concept}
-## Location
+## Location of the `vardir` directory

-Puppet agent/apply and Puppet Server use different cache directories.

-Puppet Server's cache directory defaults to:
+Puppet Server's cache directory defaults to `/opt/puppetlabs/server/data/puppetserver`.

-* `/opt/puppetlabs/server/data/puppetserver`

 The cache directory for Puppet agent and Puppet apply can be found at one of the following locations:

 * \*nix Systems: `/var/opt/puppetlabs/puppet/cache`
-* Windows: `%PROGRAMDATA%\PuppetLabs\puppet\cache` (usually `C:\ProgramData\PuppetLabs\puppet\cache`)
 * non-root users: `~/.puppetlabs/opt/puppet/cache`
+* Windows: `%PROGRAMDATA%\PuppetLabs\puppet\cache` (usually `C:\Program Data\PuppetLabs\puppet\cache`)

 When Puppet is running as either root, a Windows user with administrator privileges, or the `puppet` user, it will use a system-wide cache directory.
 When running as a non-root user, it will use a cache directory in that user's home directory.